codingchamp27/DAI-101-Assignment-1/README.md

 # Loan Data Analysis Report

 ## Introduction
-The purpose of this report is to document the analysis performed on the dataset `loan_data.csv`.
-The dataset contains information related to loan applicants and their respective loan statuses.
-This analysis aims to explore the data, clean it, and derive meaningful insights to support better decision-making.

-## Data Overview
-The `loan_data.csv` file consists of several columns that include:
-- Applicant information (e.g., income, education, marital status)
-- Loan details (e.g., loan amount, loan term, credit history)
-- Loan status (e.g., approved or not)

-A preliminary exploration of the data revealed the following:
-- Total records: [Number of rows]
-- Total features: [Number of columns]
-- Missing values: [Count of missing data per column]

-## Tasks Performed
-1. **Data Cleaning:**
-   - Handled missing values by [technique used, e.g., mean imputation, dropping rows].
-   - Standardized data types for consistency.
-   - Removed duplicate records if any were found.

-2. **Exploratory Data Analysis:**
-   - Summarized key statistics of numerical and categorical features.
-   - Visualized distributions of income, loan amount, and credit history.
-   - Examined relationships between loan status and various applicant attributes.

-3. **Data Transformation:**
-   - Encoded categorical variables using [technique used, e.g., one-hot encoding, label encoding].
-   - Normalized numerical features for better model performance.

-4. **Modeling (if applicable):**
-   - Split data into training and testing sets.
-   - Applied models like [e.g., logistic regression, decision tree] to predict loan status.
-   - Evaluated model performance using metrics like accuracy, precision, and recall.
+The purpose of this report is to document the comprehensive analysis performed on the dataset `loan_data.csv`.
+This dataset contains multiple numerical and categorical variables representing different attributes of loan applicants.
+The objective of this analysis is to prepare the dataset, explore relationships between variables, and draw meaningful insights to support decision-making.

+## Data Cleaning
+1. **Loading and Inspecting Data:**
+   - Loaded the dataset and examined its structure, including the number of records and columns.
+   - Checked for data types, missing values, duplicates, and potential outliers.

+2. **Handling Missing Values:**
+   - Addressed missing data by applying imputation techniques like mean/median replacement and removal when necessary.

+3. **Removing Duplicates:**
+   - Identified and removed duplicate records to ensure data integrity.

+4. **Outlier Detection and Treatment:**
+   - Detected outliers using statistical methods like the interquartile range (IQR) and z-scores.
+   - Treated outliers through capping, transformation, or removal depending on their impact on the analysis.

+5. **Standardizing Categorical Values:**
+   - Fixed typos and ensured consistent formatting for categorical variables.

+## Exploratory Data Analysis (EDA)

+### Univariate Analysis (Single-Variable Exploration)
+1. **Summary Statistics:**
+   - Calculated measures like mean, median, mode, variance, and skewness.

+2. **Frequency Distributions:**
+   - Analyzed the frequency of categorical variables.

+3. **Visualizations:**
+   - Created histograms and box plots to observe data distributions and detect anomalies.

+### Bivariate Analysis (Two-Variable Exploration)
+1. **Correlation Analysis:**
+   - Computed correlation matrices to identify relationships between numerical variables.

+2. **Visualizations:**
+   - Created scatter plots for continuous variables.
+   - Used bar plots, violin plots, and box plots to compare numerical and categorical data.

+### Multivariate Analysis (Multiple Variables Exploration)
+1. **Pair Plots:**
+   - Visualized multiple variable relationships simultaneously.

+2. **Heatmaps:**
+   - Displayed correlations among multiple variables.

+3. **Grouped Comparisons:**
+   - Analyzed combined effects of multiple features.

 ## Key Findings
 - Applicants with higher income and a positive credit history had a higher likelihood of loan approval.